But when it comes to our own professional development, we so often accept “sit and get” learning sessions that rely on

 Embracing competency-based professional development means embracing a culture of continuous improvement.

 It is a culture shift that requires all of us in the field of education, in the words of Brené Brown, to embrace our own vulnerability by being open to and aware of both our strengths and areas for growth.

 In an era where educators are stressed, exhausted, and not receiving nearly enough respect as a professional body, taking the extra effort to make this culture shift may feel like a big ask.

 But just because something is difficult doesn’t mean it’s not worth doing.

-What we need is for our educational leaders have to pave the path forward by developing systems that reward competency-based professional development and make it both a manageable and safe process for busy educators.
+What we need is for our educational leaders to pave the path forward by developing systems that reward competency-based professional development and make it both a manageable and safe process for busy educators.

 We need to set reasonable expectations; reward honesty, vulnerability, and effort; and help educators understand how valuable a growth mindset and competency-based PD will be to their classrooms and their students.